FOCUSED ON THE LONG GAME WITH GYM OWNER ASHLEIGH GASS.

-Ashleigh Gass, the owner of MOVE Gymnastics Inspired Strength Training in Clearwater, Florida has been a Madlab Group member for the last year-and-a-half.
+Ashleigh Gass, the owner of MOVE Gymnastics Inspired Strength Training in Clearwater, Florida has been a Madlab Group member for a few years now.
 She’s been in the field of Exercise Physiology and Strength & Conditioning for 20 years.

 When she came to Madlab, she had a strong private clientele and newly forming group class structure, but she was basically giving away her fundamentals program for free: Five classes for just $65.

 “We kind of were just copying what other Gymnastics Bodies Affiliates were doing at the time—offering a really cheap starters package,” she said.
 Eventually, though, Gass realized her fundamentals program was too cheap and that she needed a better client onboarding system if she wanted to stay in this for the long haul.

 “We got rid of that shortly after being introduced to Madlab,” said Gass, a Certified Strength and Conditioning Specialist (CSCS) and Sports Nutritionist (CNC, MS, CISSN).
 Now, her fundamentals program costs $387.

 “This program is still a relatively low barrier to entry, but it gives people skin in the game,” she said.
 And once their skin is in the game, she is confident they will continue on into a hybrid membership, which includes group classes, as well as private training with their coach—another feature she implemented since joining Madlab.